Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Methodology

-According to Theorem \ref{thm:WCS_sol}, if \eqref{eq:WCS} has a unique solution, then it is Pareto Optimal.
-However, in the situation of non-uniqueness of the solution (or when proving its uniqueness is challenging), it may produce weakly Pareto optimal solutions as well.
-This issue is effectively solved by a variant of \eqref{eq:WCS}, the \textit{Modified Weighted Chebyshev scalarization} approach $\big(\text{Modified WC}(k,a)\big)$ suggested in~\citet{kaliszewski2012quantitative}, and used in our study:

-where $\epsilon$ is a sufficiently small positive scalar, constant for all objectives, and can be interpreted as a permissible disturbance of the preference cone $\mathbb{R}_+^{m+1}$~\citep{kaliszewski1987modified}.
-Considering the concept of proper Pareto Optimality \textit{in the sense of Geoffrion}, problem \eqref{eq:mod_WCS} has a more advanced property in addition to Theorem \ref{thm:WCS_sol}, provided in Appendix A.
+where $\epsilon$ is a sufficiently small positive scalar, constant for all objectives, and can be interpreted as a permissible disturbance of the preference cone $\mathbb{R}_+^{m+1}$ \cite{kaliszewski1987modified}. \cite{kaliszewski2012quantitative} demonstrated that solving problem \eqref{eq:mod_WCS} always yields Pareto optimal solutions (proper Pareto Optimality).

-Therefore, finding all the Pareto Optimal solutions requires solving problem \eqref{eq:mod_WCS} with different importance vectors $k$, while keeping the reference point $a$ fixed~\citep{eichfelder2008adaptive}.
+Therefore, finding all the Pareto Optimal solutions requires solving problem \eqref{eq:mod_WCS} with different importance vectors $k$, while keeping the reference point $a$ fixed \cite{eichfelder2008adaptive}.
 We apply the Augmented Lagrangian transformation to solve this problem while carefully dealing with its constraints.